quicwg/base-drafts/draft-ietf-quic-transport.md

 A sender can coalesce multiple QUIC packets (typically a Cryptographic Handshake packet and a Protected packet) into one UDP datagram.
 This can reduce the number of UDP datagrams needed to send application data during the handshake and immediately afterwards.

-A packet with a short header does not include a length, so it has to be the last packet included in a UDP datagram.
+Senders SHOULD coalesce packets in order of increasing encryption levels (Initial, Handshake, 0-RTT, 1-RTT).
+A packet with a short header does not include a length, so it will always be the last packet included in a UDP datagram.

 The sender MUST NOT coalesce QUIC packets belonging to different QUIC connections into a single UDP datagram.